Three Perfect Days in Vancouver

 Day 1: Stanley Park and the waterfront

 Stanley Park starts at the edge of Downtown Vancouver and can be reached by walking, cycling or by car.
-It has recently been voted the best park in the world by TripAdvisor and I was amazed to learn that it is over 10% larger than New York’s Central Park.
+It has been voted the best park in the world by TripAdvisor and is over 10% larger than New York’s Central Park.
 It is home to many beaches, walking trails, an aquarium, and beautiful gardens.
 The park’s most famous feature is the 8.8km seawall that loops around the park, fantastic for walkers and cyclists.
 Along the seawall there are some great viewpoints out to the city and also nine replica Totem Poles.
 The poles all represent real or mythical stories from First Nations peoples or symbolise a crest telling their family or tribe’s history.

-If you have time this afternoon, make your way back to the waterfront and experience the ‘Flyover Canada’ simulator.
-I must admit I was very dubious about this as I prefer to spend my time outdoors, however, I couldn’t have been more wrong.
-The ‘ride’ is about 20 minutes long and you are taken from East to Western Canada, through the Arctic, the Prairies, Rocky Mountains, vineyards and over the ocean.
+Make your way to the waterfront and experience the ‘Flyover Canada’ simulator for a quick taste of the ultimate cross-Canada road trip.
+The ‘ride’ is about 20 minutes long and the journey takes you from East to Western Canada, through the Arctic, the Prairies, Rocky Mountains, vineyards and over the ocean.
 You even ‘swoop’ down into the mountain ranges and feel the air on your face.
-The sights are mesmerizing and my fellow travellers and I left with real enthusiasm about the experience.
+This is a truly unforgettable experience that will stay with you for days.

 Day 2: Grouse Mountain and Capilano Suspension Bridge

-A 10 minute drive from downtown Vancouver took me to Capilano Suspension Bridge.
+A 10 minute drive from downtown Vancouver and you will arrive at Capilano Suspension Bridge.
 If you do not have a car, there is a free shuttle service from the city that runs every 15 minutes.
-This is a very popular tourist attraction so I would recommend arriving before 11am to avoid the majority of crowds.
+The suspension bridge is one on Vancouver’s top attractions, arrive before 11am to avoid the majority of crowds.

 In the First Nations language, Capilano means ‘Beautiful River’ and there is a strong focus on the First Nations’ history, with a story centre, totem poles and daily performances on offer.